• Skip to primary navigation

 • Raspberry Jello - I prefer to use the Jell-O brand because the flavor is consistently good and strong.
 Bargain brands sometimes have a weaker flavor or the box makes less than 8 - ½ cup servings.

 • Whole Berry Cranberry Sauce - This needs to be the jellied sauce that contains whole cranberries.
-Using the whole berry sauce adds more texture and bursts of tart cranberry flavor to the salad.
+Using a whole berry sauce adds more texture and bursts of tart cranberry flavor to the salad.

 • Mandarin Orange Segments - I generally buy a "canned in light syrup" for the best flavor.
 They also need to be drained well before being added to the salad.